payitforwardforever/Deep-Dive-Into-AI-With-MLX-PyTorch/book/011-tenny-the-stock-classifier/README.md

 #### Features and Labels

 Features range from the 2nd row (normalized price) to the 16th row (just before the 'Label' row).
 The 'Label' row is our target variable for classification.
+**possible correction - Features range from the 2nd row (normalized price) to the 13th row (just before the 'Label' row).
+The 'Label' row is our target variable for classification. - if my understanding is correct it is supposed to be 13th row

 ```python
 class TennyClassifierDataset(TennyDataset):